 - A case to show that you are the better choice between you and your competition.

 Keep in mind that you have only a few seconds to explain your value proposition to visitors when they come to your website.
 The back button is the most utilized command on the web.
 It’s inconceivably simple nowadays to be visually over-burdened with pictures.
-It reaches a point where our brain stop processing information when it is overwhelmed with options.
+It reaches a point where our brain stops processing information when it is overwhelmed with options.
 If there are several invitations to take action, or the navigation has access links to browse from, a visitor’s attention is redirected to many directions.
 This complicates everything where you overwhelm your visitors.
 Reduce distractions to help people focus on your product and the advantages of your product or service.

 Here is how to minimize website distractions:

 - Reduce website components.